-As of DaVinci Resolve 15, there is support for media with multiple audio tracks that have differently formatted channels embedded within them.
+DaVinci Resolve supports media with multiple audio tracks that have differently formatted channels embedded within them.
 For example, a clip with one stereo track, one 5.1 surround track, and six mono tracks can all be appropriately set up in the Audio panel of Clip Attributes after that clip has been imported.

-The Audio panel of Clip Attributes now has controls over what format (Mono, Stereo, 5.1, 7.1, Adaptive) the channels embedded within a particular audio track should be configured as.
+The Audio panel of Clip Attributes has controls over what format (Mono, Stereo, 5.1, 7.1, Adaptive) the channels embedded within a particular audio track should be configured as.
 This means you can set up clips with multiple tracks, each one using different formats of audio employing different combinations of channels, which is useful for setting up imported audio mix files that you want to output when mastering a program.